Paintings by Adolf Hitler: Critical analysis

-In a report entitled The Water Colours of Hitler: Recovered Art Works Homage to Rodolfo Siviero, prepared by Fratelli Alinari, Sergio Salvi rejects the characterization of Hitler as "a grim Sunday painter" and describes him instead as a "small time professional painter" of "innocuous and trivial urban landscapes".
+In a report entitled The Water Colours of Hitler: Recovered Art Works Homage to Rodolfo Siviero, prepared by Fratelli Alinari, Sergio Salvi rejects the characterisation of Hitler as "a grim Sunday painter" and describes him instead as a "small time professional painter" of "innocuous and trivial urban landscapes".
+O. K. Werckmeister describes Hitler as an artist "of petty ambition, of failed training, and of no achievement, but an artist all the same", estimating that he produced between 2,000 and 3,000 works between the ages of 18 and 25, when art was his only profession.